Contra Unit: Return to MLW (2024-present)

 At SuperFight on January 3, 2024, Krügger made his return to MLW, along with Contra Unit's Sentai Death Squad, attacking Jacob Fatu after his match with Yuji Nagata and hitting him with a Baklei bottle.
 At War Chamber on March 29, 2024, Ikuro Kwon returned to MLW and assisted Contra Unit in attacking The Second Gear Crew (Matthew Justice and 1 Called Manders) and CozyMax (Shigeo Okumura and Satoshi Kojima).
 On May 18, 2024, at Fury Road, Janai Kai was revealed to have joined Contra Unit.
 On June 1, 2024, at Battle Riot VI, Suzuki joined the Contra Unit teaming with Krügger and Kwon to defeat Satoshi Kojima, Matt Riddle, and Akira in a six-man tag team match.
+Suzuki and Kwon would then defeat CozyMax to win the MLW World Tag Team Championships at Summer of the Beasts on August 29.
+At One Shot on December 5, 2024, Kwon and Suzuki lost the MLW World Tag Team Championship to CozyMax and at the same event, Krügger defeated the debuting Babathunder.
+After the match, Krügger invited Babathunder to join Contra Unit, which he accepted.